ipinfo/sample-database/README.md

 ## FAQs

-The list of FAQs (Frequently Asked Questions) can be found here [here](https://ipinfo.io/faq/category/137-data-downloads).
+The list of FAQs (Frequently Asked Questions) can be found [here](https://ipinfo.io/faq/category/137-data-downloads).

 <details>